DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Strings

-We also want to to be able to work with non-numerical data, collections of characters that might include letters, numerals, or other symbols.
-Variable names are a common example (GDP, Income, Volatility).
+We also want to to be able to work with non-numerical data, collections of characters that might include letters, numbers, or other symbols.
+Such things show up a lot in data work, as variable names (GDP, Income, Volatility) and even as data (country or customer names, for example).
 We refer to such constructs as **strings**.
 No, not the stuff we tie up packages with, but a "string" of characters like letters or numbers.
 It's one of many mysterious uses of ordinary words we'll run across as we learn to code.
 For more on this one, see [here](http://stackoverflow.com/questions/880195/the-history-behind-the-definition-of-a-string).

+We create strings with quotation marks:  'Chase', "Spencer", 'Sarah', "apple", and even '12' are all strings.
+Single and double quotes both work.
+The last example is a confusing one, because it looks like a number.
+It's not.
+If we try to use it as a number, it doesn't work.
+Try, for example, `'12'/3`.
+This generates the error:  `TypeError: unsupported operand type(s) for /: 'str' and 'int'`.
+What this means is that we tried to divide a string by an integer.
+It's no different to Python than trying to divide your name by three, it can't make sense of it.

+Thus we have that `12` is a number and `'12'` is a string.

-Type these examples into Spyder's IPython console, one at a time:
+Here are some other examples, which we assign to variable names for later use.
+Type them into Spyder's IPython console **one at a time**:
 ```python
 a = 'some'
 b = 'thing'